Siphon880gh/devbrain/iOS/_ XCode Primer Guide.md

 - Connecting storyboard scenes to view controller class code
 - Ui view outlet into variables at view controller class code

+**How to use**: Recommend you open a screen-persistent Table of Contents so you can navigate this document more easily.

 Table of Contents:
 ```toc
 ```